PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

-The Common Workflow Language (CWL) is a specification for describing analysis workflows and tools in a way that makes them portable and scalable across a variety of software and hardware environments——from workstations, to clusters, to the cloud, and to secure high performance computing (HPC) environments.
-CWL is designed to meet the needs of data-intensive sciences, such as bio- and medial informatics, imaging, astronomy, physics, and chemistry.
+The Common Workflow Language (CWL) is a specification for describing analysis workflows and tools in a way that makes them portable and scalable across a variety of software and hardware environments—from workstations, to clusters, to “the cloud”, and to secure high performance computing (HPC) environments.
+CWL is designed to meet the needs of data-intensive sciences, such as bio- and medical informatics, imaging, astronomy, physics, and chemistry.

 CWL started as an answer to problems associated with *ad hoc* pipeline